augustindbs/sxxp-analysis/README.md

 <br/>

-**Although the algorithms are correct within the framework of TA, these strategies yield no significant results whatsoever during backtesting.**
+**Although the algorithms and strategies are correct within the framework of TA, these strategies yield no significant results whatsoever during backtesting.**